mapbox/carto/CONTRIBUTING.md

  - `npm publish`
  - Regenerate documentation (see below)

-If there's a high chance of regression, please bump to 1.0.0 so that code using a semver ^ or ~ doesn't auto-upgrade anyone.
+If there's a high chance of regression, please bump to a new major version number so that code using a semver ^ or ~ doesn't auto-upgrade anyone.

 For examples of previous releases see: https://github.com/mapbox/carto/issues/440

 ## Documentation

-This repository contains auto-generated documentation of the content of Carto that's published on Mapbox.com.
+This repository contains auto-generated documentation of the content of Carto that's published on readthedocs.io.
+You find the relevant files in the `docs` directory.
+Those files with the extension `rst` are the ones where you find the documentation sources in reStructuredText.

-    git fetch origin gh-pages:gh-pages

-Edit `_docs/package.json` to point to the head version of [mapnik-reference](https://github.com/mapnik/mapnik-reference).

-    cd _docs
-    npm install
-    node generate.js

-Then run up a directory and run the testing server:

-    cd ../
-    jekyll serve -p 4000

-Test the new site at `localhost:4000/carto` and if things look good then git add your changes and push.